Mangalofficial/MLops-project/README.md

 ### Refer ss for further clarifications

-Job1 : Download the code and store it in `/myenv` folder.
+Job1 : Download the code and store it in `/myenv` folder.<br/>
 Job2 : Check the code and accordingly launch the container for model training.
 Also it check the accuracy of the model and if `acc < 0.95` it retrains the model after changing the architecture of the model.
-After the training the model it stores the accuracy of the model to `/MLops/accuracy.txt` file.
+After the training the model it stores the accuracy of the model to `/MLops/accuracy.txt` file.<br/>
-Job3 : After getting best accuracy it notify to the developer for accuracy via E-mail.
+Job3 : After getting best accuracy it notify to the developer for accuracy via E-mail.<br/>
-Job4 : Monitoring system for all 3 jobs using Build pipeline
+Job4 : Monitoring system for all 3 jobs using Build pipeline.<br/>

-# I would like to Thank Mr. Vimal Daga sir for this Intresting task.
+## I would like to Thank Mr. Vimal Daga sir for this Intresting task.